apple/cups/DEVELOPING.md

 Contributed source code must follow the guidelines below.
 While the examples are for C and C++ source files, source code for other languages should conform to the same guidelines as allowed by the language.

+Source code comments provide the reference portion of the CUPS Programming Manual, which is generated using the [codedoc](https://msweet.org/codedoc) software.

 ### Source Files